Admission

 Incompletes

 Incomplete grades are given only when students, for documented reasons beyond their control, are unable to complete course requirements.
 A substantial amount of work must have been satisfactorily completed before approval for such a grade is given.
 An Incomplete Grade Record Form must be completed by the instructor and student.
 In addition to reflecting the course and term taught, it also states what work must be completed to award the final grade and when the work must be finished (not to exceed one year).
 Incomplete grades are not calculated into the GPA.
 If a student does not complete a course assigned an Incomplete grade within one year, the Incomplete grade will automatically convert to an F grade.
 Students cannot repeat an equivalent course at another campus of the university or at another institution and expect the CU Boulder grade of “I” to be removed, changed or excluded from conversion to an F. A student is expected to complete any course with an “I” grade and not to re-enroll in a course in which a grade of “I” was awarded.
-Once the work has been completed, the instructor must complete and submit a Change of Record form.
+Once the work has been completed, the instructor completes an online grade change from "I" to the final earned grade.
 However, it is the student's responsibility to verify that the grade change was processed and is reflected properly on the transcript.

 Final Grade Appeal